 It is estimated that 90% of strokes are linked to 10 key risk factors.
 Nurses are the principal providers of primary health care in many countries.
-They play a crucial role in expanding access to primary health care, including stroke prevention, health education, identifying risk factors for stroke (i.e. hypertension, diabetes, smoking, high cholesterol level, etc.), early detection for signs of stroke and initiating treatment early.
+They play a crucial role in expanding access to primary health care, including stroke prevention, health education, risk identification, early detection for signs and early initial treatment.
 Effective prevention strategies have proved to greatly reduce stroke mortality and nurses are well positioned to contribute and lead these.
 Nurses also organise community prevention programmes to empower communities and support individuals with healthy lifestyle modifications.

-Early recognition and rapid treatment are critical for the survival rate and recovery from stroke patients.
+Early recognition and rapid treatment are critical for the survival rate and recovery of stroke patients.
 All members of the public should be able to recognise the signs and symptoms of stroke and nurses can support this.
 In hospital settings, nurses provide services ranging from acute care management, specialised stroke care, complex multi-morbidity management to stroke rehabilitation.
 Nurses also take up a central role in multidisciplinary professional team to ensure stroke patients will be restored to their greatest potential and to reduce the chances of stroke recurrence.

 Access to acute and chronic health services is important to stroke patients.
 When nurses are able to work to their full scope, they can initiate early stroke treatment and improve the access to specialised stroke care.
-In many countries, specialised nurses lead nurse-led stroke clinics and coordinate stroke care services to help stroke survivors regain independence and quality of life.
+In many countries, specialised nurses lead nurse-led stroke clinics and coordinate stroke care services to help survivors regain independence and quality of life.